Read the pricing guide thoroughly as it covers different gown silhouettes and design detail combinations.

 *An invisible hemline: Is a hemline (bottom length of the gown) where you cannot see any visible stitching.
 The stitch line is hidden from the eye’s view, giving the bottom edge of the gown a very clean aesthetic.
 Most invisible hemlines are designed with horsehair trim on the inside of the fabric to give the bottom a clean and crisp shape.

-*All alterations, custom work, and redesigns are always subject to KY sales tax, which puts an additional 6% on the total cost.
+*All alterations, custom work, and redesigns are always subject to KY sales tax, which puts an additional 6% on the subtotal cost.

 Pricing and Alteration FAQ